Qadeer1813/Data-Science-and-Machine-Learning/README.md

 This image shows all the regions of the world and their Birth to Death Ratio in coloured format from 1950-2023.

 To get the specific Birth to Death Ratio for certain Regions, Code was implemented which would take a Year and a Subregion specified by the users choice.
-One can plot the ratio on the graph Using the existing ```cleaned_data```.
+One can plot the ratio on the graph using the existing ```cleaned_data```.
 For example:

 ![image](https://github.com/user-attachments/assets/1ee23b81-f81b-470b-a3fa-fda2006b25f8)